Young New Zealander of the Year

 Nelson Whakatū

-Over the past year, he has taken youth voices to Parliament, advocating for climate policy that is fair, ambitious, and grounded in intergenerational responsibility.
-A TEDx speaker and passionate communicator, Nate bridges the gap between activism and action, making sustainability feel hopeful and achievable.
-His kaupapa is simple but powerful: young people deserve to be part of every decision about their future.
-With courage, empathy, and relentless drive, Nate is inspiring a generation to believe they can create the change the planet needs.
+An International speaker and passionate advocate, Nate has worked across New Zealand, Europe and parts of Asia on youth and environmental advocacy and policy, making sustainability feel hopeful and achievable.
+Over the past year, he has taken youth voices to Parliament, advocated for environmental policies that are fair, ambitious, while being grounded in intergenerational responsibility, and partnered with global organisations developing innovative ideas to address the climate crisis.
+His kaupapa is simple but powerful – young people deserve to be part of every decision about their future.
+With courage, empathy, and relentless drive, Nate is inspiring a generation to follow their passions, and believe they can create the change our planet needs.

 Léon Bristow